Influential Burning Man festival co-founder dead at 70

 His brother, Stewart Harvey, said in a post Saturday that the two were adopted by farmers "Shorty" and Katherine Harvey and grew up outside of Portland, Oregon.
 The brothers, who were not related by blood, were extremely close.

-Harvey said he hitchhiked to San Francisco at age 17.
+Harvey said he hitchhiked to San Francisco at age 17, arriving just as the 1965 Summer of Love was ending.
 He settled in the Haight-Ashbury district for many years.

 After that first fire in 1986, Burning Man flourished as Harvey meticulously oversaw its every detail from the various communities that would spring up overnight to its annual arts theme to the beautifully crafted temple that accompanies Burning Man and is also burned.